Skip to content

 Docker Certified Associate (DCA) is recognized but less common than cloud certifications.
 More valuable for Docker-heavy roles is the Certified Kubernetes Administrator (CKA) combined with Docker proficiency.
 CKA + Docker knowledge is a strong combination for DevOps roles.

-Upload your resume to see how Docker & Containerization is scored by ATS systems — and get specific suggestions to close skill gaps for your target role.
+Upload your resume to see exactly how Docker & Containerization is scored by ATS — and get suggestions to close skill gaps for your target role.

 Resume Tips for Roles That Need Docker & Containerization